rstrube/rstrube.github.io/docs/development/sql-server/sql-server-in-docker-container-on-linux.md

     You can name the image whatever you want, for this example we will use an image name of `sql1`.

-- [x] Confirm that the new instance is running
+- [x] Confirm that the new instance is running:
 ```shell
 docker ps -a
 ```

-- [x] Confirm the location of the volume (this will tell you your path on your host machine)
+- [x] Confirm the location of the volume (this will tell you your path on your host machine):
 ```shell
 docker volume inspect sql1
 [